 The function of the suspension stopper strap is to control the transfer of vehicle weight during acceleration.
-The longer the belt, the more the weight will be transferred to the track, to provide a better traction.
-Adjusting holes in the stopper strap allow to adjust to driver's requirement, field and/or snow conditions.
+The longer the belt, the more the weight will be transferred to the track to provide a better traction.
+The shorter the belt, the lesser the weight transferred to the track, thus maintaining a more positive direction.
+Adjusting holes on the stopper strap allow to adjust it according to driver's requirements, field and or snow conditions.